 His world - the future - was on the brink of climate collapse 🔥

 A global organization sent him back in a silly-looking time machine 🚕

 His purpose was to save the world - one implemented carbon tax at a time 🌳

 It was time for him to finally stop dicking around and rise to the occasion.

 Months after having his epiphany, Jerry was on a roll.

-Having started as an internal trainer at the target organization, he became the de facto authority on the carbon tax.
-The largest conferences offered him to speak to policymakers from all over the world.
+Having started as an internal trainer at the target organization, he became the de facto authority on all things carbon tax.
+The largest conferences invited him to speak to policymakers from all over the world.
 Finally, his fanatical interest in taxes started to pay off.

 He got booked for consultations, the topic of carbon taxes received more and more media attention, and a few countries in the North started adopting his gospel.
 It certainly felt like the momentum was swinging in the right direction.

 Time would tell if Project Carbon Tax

 First, Jerry noticed a reluctance to introduce carbon taxes at large.
 Then, he started seeing history itself repeat.
 Last, he realized that he had failed.